 Here are some of the caveats and drawbacks:

 Although the annual contribution limits are fairly low, it’s still worth doing to lower your taxes and increase your savings.
-The contribution limits for 2018 are $3,450 for an individual ($3,500 for 2019) and $6,900 for a family ($7,000 for 2019).
+For example, the limits for 2022 were $3,650 for an individual and $7,300 for a family.
 If you’re over 55 you can contribute $1,000 more.
 (Important note: If you are divorced and your child or children have health insurance through your ex-spouse, you can still contribute at the family limit.
 I wish I knew this 10 years ago; I could have lowered my taxable income and saved another $30,000!)

 Here’s a scenario to consider: you decide to use the HSA as an investment account to squirrel away money for medical expenses in retirement.
 In other words, you don’t take any withdrawals for expenses before then.
 You contribute the maximum family amount every year for 15 years and get a 4% rate of return.
 After the 15 years, you will have $153,543 to use, tax-free, for your medical expenses, including Medicare Part B and Part D premiums and a portion of long-term-care premiums, depending on your age.
 That’s significant, especially when it’s currently estimated that a 65-year-old retired couple will need $260,000 to cover their likely health costs.
 The money in a HSA can be used to pay those costs tax free.
 Accumulating money in a HSA has a distinct advantage over an IRA since IRA withdrawals will be taxed.